 In fact, these ships come equipped with steel shell plating that is up to 50 meters in thickness and 500 Mpa strength.
 These platings make the vessel resistant to fracture under ambient low temperature and high loading conditions, a feature not so common in normal ships.
 The whole body of the vessel is structured in a manner as to break through ice or ride over it.

-Previously the Ice Breaker Ships used to depend on coal and oil for its power.
-Nowadays, they are powered by diesel and electric and in some cases, they are even nuclear powered.
+Previously the Ice Breaker Ships used to depend on coal and oil for their power.
+Nowadays, they are powered by diesel and electric,ity and in some cases, they are even nuclear powered.
 They require this power to smoothly maneuver through the icy waters.
 The enhanced power is used to fire the two propellers fitted at both ends of the bow thruster.

 An example of an Ice Breaker Ship is the United States Coast Guard’s Polar-class icebreakers.
 These powerhouses come equipped with the diesel-electric and mechanical propulsion system.
 The six diesel engines produce 13,000 kW of power and three gas turbines produce 45,000 kW power.